Nutritious meals are always better than snacking.

 The 99 recipes in this guide show that snacking doesn’t have to be bad for us.

-If you ever need a quick bite to eat, then there are a variety of delicious and nutrient-dense options.
+If you ever need a quick bite to eat, then give one of these delicious and nutrient-dense options a try.